xblbaseball/ticker/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 The page auto-updates as you edit files.
+OBS uses a Chromium renderer, so we recommend you do the same when testing changes.

 ### Building